FACE DETECTION, FACE RECOGNITION

-Ever wonder what the difference is between Face Recognition and Face Detection?
+Ever wondered what is the difference between Face Recognition and Face Detection?
 Well, you’re not alone.
 In fact, in our industry, we find that face recognition and face detection are two terms that are commonly misunderstood and as a result, tend to be used interchangeably.
 If you do a quick Google search, you’ll see exactly what we mean.
-In this article, we will shed light on these two technologies and give you an overview of what they do.
+In this article, we will shed light on these two technologies and give you an overview of what they entail.

 What came first, detection or recognition?